-Prosecution Rests in Death Penalty Phase of Dylann Roof Trial

-(CN) – Prosecutors rested their death penalty case against Charleston church gunman Dylann Roof Monday after four days of testimony.
+Death-Penalty Decision on Church Shooting Headed to Jury

+The jury will be given a choice of sentencing Roof to death or to life in prison without the possibility of parole.
+However, the decision to impose the death penalty must be unanimous.
+If it’s not, and if the jury doesn’t opt for life without parole instead, Judge Gergel said Roof will automatically receive the life sentence.

+The judge said he will rule on any outstanding issues left over from the charging conference Tuesday morning before closing arguments get underway.

-The government’s final witnesses were three relatives of Tywanza Sanders, the youngest victim of the June 2015 shootings at Emanuel AME Church in Charleston.
+The government’s final witnesses on Monday were three relatives of Tywanza Sanders, the youngest victim of the June 2015 shootings at Emanuel AME Church in Charleston.

 Felicia Sanders, who survived the attack during a Bible study session, said her son was a creative young man who was dedicated to Emanuel.
 Sanders had previously testified that as the massacre was occurring her wounded son raised himself up from the floor and asked Roof “Why are you doing this?”